Positional therapy for snoring can be an effective treatment for those that snore in certain positions, specifically on their backs.

 When we sleep our muscles relax, causing these tissues to also be relaxed.
 They fall into the airway, partially obstructing the air that is flowing in and out when we breathe.
 As the air flows through these relaxed tissues, the tissues vibrate and it causes the snoring sound we’re all familiar with.

 It’s important to mention that sometimes snoring can be a sign of obstructive sleep apnea (OSA), in which breathing is actually paused completely for several seconds to minutes at a time.
 This can lower oxygen levels in the blood and cause the heart to work even harder.
 If left untreated, OSA can lead to further, more serious health conditions.
 If you think you may have OSA, you need to see your doctor for a possible sleep study test.
+Alternatively, click here to take a free one minute online assessment to gauge your risk level of OSA.

 Sometimes OSA only occurs when a person is sleeping in a certain position, usually supine (on the back) (1).
 For some people, lying flat on their backs causes the tongue to fall back and soft tissues to collapse.
 This occludes the airway during sleep, causing periods of apnea.
 This is known as positional obstructive sleep apnea (POSA) and does not occur when lying on the side or stomach (2).